Dustin Rhodes: Turnbuckle Championship Wrestling (2001–2002)

-Second return to WWF/WWE (2001–2003)
+Second return to WWF/E (2001–2003)

 Hardcore Champion (2001–2002)

 In December 2001, Runnels accepted a buyout from his AOL Time Warner contract and was re-signed by the World Wrestling Federation to a two-year deal.
 Promos immediately began airing on WWF television advertising the return of Goldust.
 On January 20, 2002, he officially returned by taking part in the Royal Rumble, reprising his Goldust character.
 Shortly after returning, promos began airing for a few weeks of Goldust saying that there was a certain wrestler whose "star was shining brighter" than he would like.
-He eventually revealed the person he was talking about was Rob Van Dam by attacking him on Raw, turning heel in the process.
-Van Dam defeated him in a singles match at No Way Out on February 17.
-After the loss, he moved on to the hardcore division, where he won the Hardcore Championship on nine occasions.
+Goldust eventually revealed the person he was talking about was Rob Van Dam by attacking him on WWF Raw, turning heel in the process.
+Van Dam defeated Goldust in a singles match at No Way Out on February 17.
+After the loss, Goldust moved on to the hardcore division, where he won the WWE Hardcore Championship on nine occasions.